-Your company has just signed a new account.
-The sales demo was enough to prove the value of the product, and now the customer is ready to reap the benefits— only they don’t know where to start.
+Your company has just signed a new client.
+The sales demo proved the value of your product, and now new customers are ready to experience it for themselves — only they don’t know how to unlock that value.

-The customer’s knowledge of the product relies entirely on the training they receive, so it’s critical that your CSMs (Customer Success Manager) are prepared for their calls.
-After the handoff from sales to support, the Customer Success Manager needs to hit the ground running and get the user on an onboarding call – right away.
+New users’ product knowledge relies entirely on the onboarding and training they receive, so it’s critical your Customer Success Managers (CSMs) are prepared for their calls.
+After the handoff from sales to support, the CSM needs to hit the ground running and get the user on an onboarding call immediately.

 Subject line: Schedule your onboarding today!

-I’m so excited to help your team get started using (your company’s product).
-To get the ball rolling, let’s get a meeting on the calendar for an onboarding screen share.
-Here’s my link to schedule: calendly.com/yourschedulinglink
+I’m so excited to help your team members get started using [your company’s product].
+To get the ball rolling, let’s put a meeting on the calendar for an onboarding screen share.
+Please use this link to sign up for the time that works best for you: calendly.com/[yourschedulinglink]

 What to expect from our session: